protesilaos/my-website/_codelog/2022-04-21-modus-themes-colour-theory.md

 By continuing to combine adjacent colours we end up with a circle, which is also known as a "colour wheel".

-The spectrum of all those colours can eventually be split in to two
+The spectrum of all those colours can eventually be split into two
 parts: the side which includes cyan-green, green, green-yellow, yellow, yellow-red, and red is the "warm" side, while the other is the "cold" one (or "cool", if you will).
 More on this point below.